spaceface777/vlang-loader/README.md

 ### Code structure

 The loader itself is in `src`.
-The tests are located in `tests`, each subfolder is an independent project.
-They're all compiled separately, and their runtime output is compared to that of `expected_out.txt`.
+Tests for it are located in `tests`, each subfolder is an independent project and is compiled separately.
+Their runtime output is compared to the contents of `expected_out.txt`, if they match the test was successful.
 To run the tests, use `npm test`.

 ### Contributing

-Contributions are welcome, but please make sure to keep the same code style (no semicolons, single quotes, tabs...)
+Contributions are welcome.
+Please make sure to keep the same code style (no semicolons, single quotes, indentation using tabs...)